Loui510s/Loui510s/README.md

 ## Hi there, I'm Louie👋

-🧠 I am studying Computer Engineering at DTU this summer. <br/>
+🧠 I am studying Computer Engineering at DTU (Technical University of Denmark). <br/>
-📖 I have been writing code for 10 years. <br/>
+📖 I have been writing code for over 10 years. <br/>
 🤖 I have written machine learning algorithms that can recognise handwriting. <br/>
 🖥️ I have made websites such as webshops. <br/>
 🌱 I am currently working on building a LLM from scratch using C  <br/>